 Learned or Learnt: Which is the Right Word?

-Learned or Learnt?
-What is the Difference?
-Have you ever stumbled upon the words "learned" and "learnt" and wondered which one to use?
-If so, you're not alone.
-The confusion between "learned" and "learnt" is a common one, especially among English learners and even...
+Have you ever stumbled upon the word learned and learnt and wondered which on to use?
+Language leaners find it challenging which one should they use: learned or learnt.
+The confusion between learned and learnt is a common one, especially among English learned and even...

 Principle vs Principal: What is the Difference?

-Principle Vs Principal: What is the Difference?
-Have you ever been puzzled by sentences where "principle" and "principal" seem interchangeable, like "The principal principle of our company is integrity"?
-You’re not alone.
-These two words are among the most commonly...
+Have you ever been puzzled by sentences where principle vs principal seem interchangeable, like "The principal principle of our company is integrity?
+These two words are among the most commonly confused in the English language and understanding the difference is...

 Wether vs Weather vs Whether: What is The Correct Use?